oaknational/oak-knowledge-graph-neo4j-auradb/oak_curriculum_graph_documentation.md

 ### Curriculum Structure

-The UK School Curriculum Knowledge Graph models a complex, multi-layered educational structure.
+The Oak Curriculum Knowledge Graph models the complexity of the curriculum structure.
 Understanding how these layers interact is key to effectively querying the graph.

 #### Three Primary Hierarchies